sportsclimbs/sportclimbs-2/content/peak/buxton/pin-dale/pin-dale-topo.md

 **1. Pinterest (5) *&starf;***
- The very pleasant arete.
+ The very pleasant arête.

 **2. Pins and Needles (6c)**
-The right-hand side of the arete has some insecure moves.
+The right-hand side of the arête has some insecure moves.

 **3. Pinto (6b)**
 The flat face above the ledge proves quite technical